namhoai1109/Covid-web/README.md

 The website uses MongoDB as the database to store all the data.
 The database is hosted on MongoDB atlas and can be access through the Internet.

-When the website is first initialized, it comes with a clean database.
+When the website is first initialized, it comes with a clean database for 2 systems:

+- Covid System
+- Payment System

-To change the database, please refer to the .env file for more informations
+To change the database for both systems, do as follows:

+1. Locate to the .env file of each system (Covid System: server folder; Payment System: payment_system folder)
+2. Follow the instructions in the .env file to change the database connection string

 ## Contribution